guyisra/hammerjs_rails/README.md

 add to manifest (application.js)

     //= require hammer

-and then RTFH (get it?) on https://github.com/EightMedia/hammer.js
+and then lay down the hammer on https://github.com/EightMedia/hammer.js

 ## Contributing